7sCELL/dotfiles/README.md

-redoing my dot files with update config for new laptop
+redoing my dot files with updated config for new laptop

 i3 polybar kitty rofi